LilyElizabethJohn/8WeekSQLChallenge-DannyMa/README.md

 # 8WeekSQLChallenge-DannyMa
 The 8 Week SQL Challenge is a data apprenticeship program by Data With Danny.
-This repository contains my solutions to the challenges. **[8WeekSQLChallenge](https://8weeksqlchallenge.com)**.
+This repository contains my solutions to the challenges.

+For original challenge please visit : **[8WeekSQLChallenge](https://8weeksqlchallenge.com)**.

 The repository is setup as individual folders for each case study containing SQL as well as Python solutions.
 Please refer to: